WatForm/fortress/DevelopersGuide.md

 3. Symmetry Breaking: Additional constraints are added to reduce the number of interpretations that need to be checked by the solver.
 The resulting problem is equisatisfiable to the input to this step.

-4. Universal Quantifier Expansion: Universal quantifiers of bounded sorts are expanded by taking each possible instantiation and then taking their conjunction.
+4. Universal Quantifier Expansion: Universal quantifiers of bounded sorts are expanded by taking each possible instantiation of the domain elements and then taking their conjunction.
 The resulting problem is equivalent to the input to this step.

 5. Simplification: The formulas are simplified as much as possible.
-The resulting problem is equivalent to the input to this step.
+The resulting problem is equivalent to the input of this step.

-6. Range Formulas: Range formulas are introduced, which use the scopes to explicitly list the possible output values of each function and constant.
+6. Range Formulas: Range formulas are introduced, which use the domain elements of the bounded scopes to explicitly list the possible output values of each function and constant.
-These range formulas are quantifier-free, so as to not introduce any more quantifiers after universal expansion.
+These range formulas are quantifier-free, and do not introduce any more quantifiers after universal expansion.
 The resulting problem is both equisatisfiable to the input to this step and *formulaically bound*.

 7. Domain Elimination: Constants are introduced to "simulate" the domain elements.